discordjs/guide/guide/interactions/slash-commands.md

 ### Member permissions

-You can use the `ApplicationCommand#setDefaultMemberPermissions()` method to set the default permissions required by a member in order to run the command, setting it to `0` will prohibit anyone in a guild from using the command unless a specific overwrite is configured or the user has admin permissions.
+You can use the `ApplicationCommand#setDefaultMemberPermissions()` method to set the default permissions required for a member to run the command.
+Setting it to `0` will prohibit anyone in a guild from using the command unless a specific overwrite is configured or the user has admin permissions.

 ::: tip
 If you want to learn more about the `|` bitwise OR operator you can check the [Wikipedia](https://en.wikipedia.org/wiki/Bitwise_operation#OR) and [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Bitwise_OR) articles on the topic.